rmalleman/ansible-homeassistant/README.md

 Role Name
 =========

-Installs homeassistant to an ubuntu box
+Installs homeassistant to an ubuntu box.

 Role Variables
 --------------